Timothy-for-the-Nguyen/MomentumDash/README.md

 5. You should see a bunch of red text.
 Copy the command on the page and run it to do a database migration.
 6. Try running the app again.

-## Things to Know
+## Helpful Tips

-* Learn Ruby on Rails before diving into the project!
+* Learn Ruby on Rails before diving into the project.
+Do your assigned homework early because they are helpful!
 * Run [migrations](https://guides.rubyonrails.org/v3.2/migrations.html) with ```rake db:migrate``` whenever you alter your database.
 * Learn how to write and run tests.